Torture: evidence of Indonesia's primitive colonialism in West Papua

 Separatists deserve torture

-Although Indonesia has been a democracy since 1998 and has ratified the Human Rights Convention against torture, the brutality of General Suharto's dictatorial regime who had ruled the country for three decades (1967-1998) is still being practiced today.
+Although Indonesia has been considered a democracy since 1998 and has ratified the Human Rights Convention against torture, the brutal practices of General Soeharto's dictatorial regime that ruled Indonesia for three decades (1967-1998) are still ongoing.

 Abolish colonialism in West Papua!

-Sixty-one years is enough for the suffering of the Papuan people.
-Now is the time for all elements that uphold humanity and justice to not only to condemn Indonesian atrocities, but also take action to dismantle the Indonesian colonial regime in West Papua.
+Sixty-one years is enough for the suffering of the West Papuans.
+All those who stand for humanity and justice should not only condemn Indonesia's atrocities, but also take action to end its colonial rule in West Papua.

 Comments